 Actuaries use their mathematics skills to conduct risk assessments and risk management for business concerns.
 Most actuarial work is done within the insurance industry, although banks and credit institutions also use actuaries to determine borrower creditworthiness and the relative profitability of proposed ventures.
 The recent economic downturns have made risk assessment very important to both the insurance and the lending industries.

-Applicants must pass a difficult exam in order to become certified as actuaries, and salaries and job prospects are both good, according to the U.S. Bureau of Labor Statistics (BLS), www.bls.gov, which reports that the median annual income in this profession was $94,340 in 2013.
+Applicants must pass a difficult exam in order to become certified as actuaries, but job prospects are good, with a much faster-than-average growth of 18% between 2014-2024, according to the U.S. Bureau of Labor Statistics (BLS), www.bls.gov.
+The BLS also reports that the median annual income in this profession was $97,070 in 2015.

 Statisticians are in the business of extrapolating information and trends from numerical data.
 They take samples from experiments and surveys and determine such things as the likely number of families viewing a particular television show at a given time, the probability that a product will fail under certain circumstances or the amount of pedestrian traffic that passes a busy shopping corner each day.

 Many statistician jobs require a master's degree in mathematics or statistics, but the federal government only requires a bachelor's degree for most jobs within its agencies and services.
-According to the BLS, statisticians and related workers will enjoy good job prospects in coming years.
-In 2013, statisticians earned a median income of $79,290.
+According to the BLS, statisticians and related workers will enjoy good job prospects between 2014-2024, with an expected job growth of 34%.
+In 2015, statisticians earned a median income of $80,110.

 Operations Research Analysts

 Some operations research analysts specialize in areas such as industrial manufacturing or data management, examining the ways that production facilities manufacture goods or how companies store and manage information.
 They determine ways to increase the efficiency of these processes.
-Workers in this and similar fields should have good opportunities in upcoming years, according to the BLS.
-The median annual salary in 2013 was $74,630.
+Workers in this and similar fields should have good opportunities between 2014-2024 with a 30% employment increase, according to the BLS.
+The median annual salary in 2015 was $78,630.

 Degree Program in General Mathematics: An Overview